• Skip to primary navigation

 Ingredients

-An image showing all the ingredients you need to prepare focaccia barese at home.
+All the ingredients you need to prepare focaccia Barese at home.

-• Yeast – I used active dry yeast in this recipe.
+• Yeast – as always, I use active dry yeast.

 Preparation